Back to Reference

 Last on our list is offering tips on how to develop a custom AI model.
 Let's go through the steps in the following section.

 With recent advances in technology, there are plenty of good tools you can use to build a cutting-edge AI model yourself, such as TensorFlow, Vertex AI, or PyTorch.
-With an AI model, you can drive innovation across the board and make more data-driven decisions.
+With an AI model, you can drive innovation across the board and make more data-driven decisions; for example, one economist found that using LLMs made him 10 – 20% more productive in his work.

 To get started, here are some of the steps you should follow: